wmde/intellij-settings/README.md

 # IntelliJ settings

-Settings for IntelliJ based IDEs, currently only holding a PHP codestyle.
+Settings for IntelliJ based IDEs, currently only a WMDE code style.

 ## Using the settings